-DR-TB formulations often more challenging of child-friendly is than procurement of adult formulations.
-Presently, procuring a full range of pediatric medicines requires programmes to contract at least four different manufacturers.
+Procurement of child-friendly DR-TB formulations is often more challenging than procurement of adult formulations.
+Presently, procuring a full range of pediatric DR-TB medicines requires programmes to contract at least four different manufacturers.
 This increases transaction costs and products may arrive in separate deliveries over time.
-Not having all of the child-friendly DR-TB formulations at the time delay the same may start of treatment.
-Additionally, manufacturer batch sizes are typically far larger than what most country programmes will be able to use during shelf-life the period.
-Programmes directly contracting manufacturers often have to as manufacturers wait for enough orders from multiple these medicines higher prices to meet а batch size, pay to manufacturer's risk of wastage, and/or receive products from a previous batch with a lower remaining shelf-life.
+Not having all of the child-friendly DR-TB formulations available at the same time may delay the start of treatment.
+Additionally, manufacturer batch sizes are typically far larger than what most country programmes will be able to use during the shelf-life period.
+Programmes directly contracting manufacturers often have to wait longer for these medicines as manufacturers wait for enough orders from multiple programmes to meet a batch size, pay higher prices to reduce the manufacturer's risk of wastage, and/or receive products from a previous batch with a lower remaining shelf-life.

-many countries' actual anticipated By pooling together and demand child-friendly DR-TB formulations, GDF is in a position to negotiate with suppliers and procure full batches from manufacturers, helping to keep prices low.
+By pooling together many countries' actual and anticipated demand for child-friendly DR-TB formulations, GDF is in a position to negotiate with suppliers and procure full batches from manufacturers, helping to keep prices low.
 GDF also keeps these medicines in its Strategic Rotating Stockpile (SRS), helping to ensure stocks are available for urgent orders.
 A programme's pediatric DR-TB requirements can be managed as a single contract, requiring just a single import permission and arriving as a consolidated consignment.
-This can decrease programme time for import and ensure all child-friendly DR-TB formulations are available at the same time
+This can help decrease programme time for import and ensure all child-friendly DR-TB formulations are available at the same time.